hwdsl2/docker-whisper-live/README.md

 ## Environment variables

 All variables are optional.
-If not set, secure defaults are used automatically.
+Fresh installs with a mounted `/var/lib/whisper-live` volume auto-generate an API key.
+Existing installs without a key remain open for backward compatibility.

 This Docker image uses the following variables, that can be declared in an `env` file (see [example](whisper-live.env.example)):